 In addition to our course---that is, Phil UA 1 section 1 (the lecture) and sections 2-5 (the recitations)---this semester the department also offers:

-For more details about any of these other courses, see the department course listings.
+For more details about these other courses, see the department course listings.

 The primary aim of all of these courses is a common one: to teach you how to reason, argue, and write like a philosopher.
-Additionally, there is moderate overlap between the issues discussed in our course and each of these other courses.
+Additionally, there is moderate overlap between the issues discussed in our course and each of the others.
 So it's not easy to choose between them based on what material the courses propose to cover.

 Perhaps the focus of one of these courses will appeal to you more than the others.
 Or perhaps one will fit your schedule best.
 Or if you're on the fence, perhaps you can arrange to sit in on a few sessions of two of the classes and see which you're more comfortable in.
 It's not obvious that will be feasible: some of these courses may hit their enrollment limits.
 But you might look into it if you genuinely can't decide.
-Note that it's far better to sit in on a class from the beginning, even if you're not enrolled in it, than to try to drop in in the middle of things in the second week or so.
+Note that it's far better to sit in from the beginning in a class you're hoping eventually to enroll in, even if you're not enrolled in it yet, than to try to drop in in the middle of things in the second week or so.

 If you decide that ours is the course that suits you (or your schedule) best, and you get wait-listed for the course, then be patient.
 We'll try to accommodate you; but we won't be able to settle this until after a lecture or three.
 Have a back-up plan---for example, you might also attend one of the other introductory philosophy classes if you can---but in the meantime, just attend our course on the assumption it may work out.

 Our first course meeting is on Wednesday 9/3 in Kimmel #803.
 Recitations will meet during the first week of class: on Wednesday 9/3 and Thursday 9/4.